Legal guide for company directors and CEOs in the Czech Republic

 2. What is the role of non-executive or supervisory directors?

 The supervisory board oversees the activity of the board of directors on an ongoing basis.
-It makes requests and suggestions regarding organisational, technical, commercial, financial, personal and other business activities related to the company and its business activities.
+It makes requests and suggestions to the board of directors regarding organisational, technical, commercial, financial, personal and other business activities related to the company and its business activities.

 The supervisory board reviews the ordinary, extraordinary, consolidated and, where appropriate, interim financial statements as well as a proposal on profit distribution or coverage of loss and submits its opinions to the general meeting.
 The supervisory board is entitled to review all documents and records concerning the company’s activities, check whether the accounting records are kept properly and in accordance with reality, and check whether the company’s business or other activities are carried out in accordance with the articles of association and applicable legal regulations.